nblumhardt/serilog-wiki/Provided-Sinks.md

 **Package** - [[Serilog|http://nuget.org/packages/serilog]]
 | **Platforms** - .NET 4.5

-The filename must include the `{Date}` placeholder, which will be replaced with the date of the events contained in the file.
+The filename can include the `{Date}` placeholder, which will be replaced with the date of the events contained in the file.

 ```csharp
 var log = new LoggerConfiguration()